BBBase-EHeresy/PPPub/docs/rules_manual/cavalry.md

 If the rider is slain, remove the rider from the model or replace the **Cavalry** model with a suitable unridden mount (if you don't have such a model, remove it as described earlier).
 Remember that when a rider is slain, their steed becomes a Separated Mount and there is a good chance that it will run away immediately ([see page 59]).

 Should a mount be slain, make a Thrown Rider test (see [page 61]).
-If the rider survives, remove the **Cavalry** model and replace it with a dismounted **Infantry** version within the footprint of the **Cavalry** model's base as close to the centre as possible â€” the **Infantry** model replaces the **Cavalry** model in all regards (if you don't have such a model, you can instead mark the **Cavalry** model's base with a counter to remind yourself that the mount is slain).
+If the rider survives, remove the **Cavalry** model and replace it with a dismounted **Infantry** version within the footprint of the **Cavalry** model's base as close to the centre as possible — the **Infantry** model replaces the **Cavalry** model in all regards (if you don't have such a model, you can instead mark the **Cavalry** model's base with a counter to remind yourself that the mount is slain).
 If the model was in a Fight, it will remain in the Fight with all models that were Engaging it.
 This may create a weird encounter where they are no longer in base contact with an enemy model they are Engaged with, just remember who they were fighting.

 ## CAVALRYAND DISMOUNTING